opf/openproject/docs/release-notes/12-5-0/README.md

 ### New file picker in OpenProject

 A new file picker will appear, displaying all the files and folders on your Nextcloud instance that you have permission to see.
-You choose the respective file or folder from Nextcloud via the file picker.
+You can choose the respective file or folder from Nextcloud via the file picker.

 ![openproject-nextcloud-files-picker](openproject-nextcloud-files-picker.png)